seanbetts/genai-marketing-benchmarks/README.md

 The database of marketing questions currently contains **1,600+** multiple-choice questions to test the marketing knowledge of generative AI models.
 The questions are currently focused around Comms Planning, Marketing Effectiveness and Media.
 The question bank needs broadening out to include all marketing disciplines.

+### Missing Quesitons
+The project is currently missing multiple-choice quesitons from the following marketing discilpines:
+- Content Marketing
+- Influencer Marketing
+- Brand Management
+- Customer Relationship Management (CRM)
+- Market Research and Insights
+- Public Relations (PR)
+- Email Marketing
+- Mobile Marketing
+- Customer Experience (CX)
+- Data-Driven Marketing

+If there are other marketing disciplines that you think should be represented in the GenAI Marketing Benchmark database please raise an (issue)[https://github.com/seanbetts/genai-marketing-benchmarks/issues] to let me know.

 ### Preliminary Results
 These results are from an initial test run of the benchmarks performed on **8th June 2024**:<br>